Cryptomining project officially withdraws from Belvoir area

 A company that supports cryptocurrency mining Monday night withdrew a request to erect a large data processing facility near Belvoir Elementary School.

-Compute North believes a majority in Pitt County supports and wants their business, Vice President of Site Development Jeff Jackson told the Pitt County Board of Commissioners, who were set to continue a hearing on a special use permit.
+Compute North believes a majority in Pitt County supports and wants their business, Vice President of Site Development Jeff Jackson told the Pitt County Board of Commissioners, which was set to continue a hearing on a special use permit.

 But the request also prompted opposition from school parents and neighboring residents, and Jackson said the company listens and acts with integrity.
 “We are positive business partners with our communities,” he said.
 “It is clear to us this is the right decision.”